roxyde/roxyde/README.md

 - 👀 I’m interested in the programming
 - 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me discord

 <!---
 roxyde/roxyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.